Dwisetiyawan/Salary-And-Skills-Analysis-Project/README.md

 # Salary And Skills Analysis Project
-My project to analyze the pattern of salary, skills, and region in data jobs based on data job postings in 2023
+My project involves analyzing the patterns of salary, skills, and region in data jobs based on data job postings from 2023, utilizing Excel.